Tips for teaching English online – 10 mind-blowing pieces of advice!

 Having classes every second day ensures that English becomes a habit.
 Revision and preparation included, I am sure that Marek has contact with English every day.

-If a student has only one ninety-minute class a week, they may become deluded into thinking that ninety minutes per week is enough to make progress with their English.
+If a student has only one ninety-minute class a week, they may become deluded into thinking that ninety minutes per week is enough to speak better English.
 They might think to themselves they don’t need to revise and work with new words and phrases every day because they cover so many exercises and pages during a single class.

 Conclusion - Tips for teaching English online and flourishing!